MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-news-search-api" target="_blank">News Search API</a> finds news articles around the world that match your search query or are currently trending on the Internet.

 ## Autosuggest API
-The  <a href="https://www.microsoft.com/cognitive-services/en-us/bing-autosuggest-api" target="_blank">Autosuggest API</a>) offers instant query completion suggestions to complete your search query faster and with less typing.
+The  <a href="https://www.microsoft.com/cognitive-services/en-us/bing-autosuggest-api" target="_blank">Autosuggest API</a> offers instant query completion suggestions to complete your search query faster and with less typing.

 > [!TIP]
 > You can find detailed documentation about each API, including developer guides and API references by navigating to the Cognitive Services  <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a> and selecting the API you need on the left.

 ## Examples using Search APIs with bots
 The Search APIs offer a great way to access the vast information available on the web.
 They are ideal for any bot that needs to embed search results directly into their messages, or leverage them as input for other interesting applications.
 Besides plain search, the APIs support several intelligent features that can be used across a broad array of scenarios.
-For example, the Image Search API includes image understanding features, such as celebrity recognition, product search (where to buy), and visually similar search, whereas the News Search API is able to extract mentioned entities and other useful article metadata.
+For example, the Image Search API includes image recognition features, such as celebrity recognition, product search (where to buy), and visually similar search.
+The News Search API is able to extract mentioned entities and other useful article metadata.

 Here a few examples of bots that are using the Search APIs today:

 - The  <a href="https://bots.botframework.com/bot?id=BingNews" target="_blank">Bing News Bot</a> uses the News Search API to find the latest news and display it to users.
-- The  <a href="https://bots.botframework.com/bot?id=captionbot" target="_blank">Caption Bot</a> leverages the Image Search API to identify celebrities, or discover visually similar celebrities, in submitted images.
+- The  <a href="https://bots.botframework.com/bot?id=captionbot" target="_blank">Caption Bot</a> leverages the Image Search API to identify celebrities, or discover visually similar celebrities in submitted images.
 - The  <a href="https://bots.botframework.com/bot?id=MorphiBot" target="_blank">Murphy Bot</a> uses the Image Search API to find photos with faces, which are then used to generate creative "what if" photos.

 > [!IMPORTANT]
 To get started, you need to obtain your own subscription key from the Microsoft Cognitive Services site.
 Our <a href="https://msdn.microsoft.com/en-US/library/mt712546.aspx" target="_blank">Getting Started</a> guide describes how to obtain the key and start making calls to the APIs.
-If you already have a subscription key, try the  <a href="https://bingapis.portal.azure-api.net/docs/services/56b43eeccf5ff8098cef3807/operations/56b4447dcf5ff8098cef380d" target="_blank">API Testing Console</a>) to craft test API requests in a sandbox environment.
+If you already have a subscription key, try the  <a href="https://bingapis.portal.azure-api.net/docs/services/56b43eeccf5ff8098cef3807/operations/56b4447dcf5ff8098cef380d" target="_blank">API Testing Console</a> to craft test API requests in a sandbox environment.

 ### GIF search bot example
-Let's build a few bots that use the Search APIs to help you get started.
-For our first example, we will build a simple bot that searches the web for animated GIF images, via the Image Search API, and displays them to users.
-We will use the  <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net" target="_blank">Bot Application .NET template</a> as our starting point.
-Note that this example, as well as subsequent ones, require the *Newtonsoft.JSON* package, which can be obtained via NuGet.
+For this example, you will build a few bots that use the Search APIs to help you get started.
+You will build a simple bot that searches the web for animated GIF images, via the Image Search API, and displays them to users.
+You will use the  <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net" target="_blank">Bot Application .NET template</a> as our starting point.
+Note that this example, as well as subsequent ones, require the *Newtonsoft.JSON* package, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

-After you create your project with the Bot Application template, add the *Newtonsoft.JSON package* and create a new C# class file (*BingImageSearchResponse.cs*) with the following code.
+After you create your project with the Bot Application template, add the **Newtonsoft.JSON package** and create a new C# class file (**BingImageSearchResponse.cs**) with the following code.
 The class will serve as our model for the JSON response returned by the Image Search API.

 ```cs